2023 Agents/Editors

 Lori Galvin, Aevitas Creative Management

 Bio: Lori Galvin worked as a book editor before moving to the literary agent side in 2015.
 She works with a diverse group of writers of both fiction and nonfiction.
-Some her clients’ projects have been optioned by A24, Netflix, and CBS Studios.
-She has signed and sold books by writers she has met through Pitchfest, including Wanda M. Morris (All Her Little Secrets and Anywhere You Run, Morrow 2021, 2022) and Cheryl A. Head (Time’s Undoing, Dutton 2023).
+Some of her clients’ projects have been optioned by A24, Netflix, and CBS Studios.
+She has signed and sold books by writers she has met through PitchFest, including Wanda M. Morris and Cheryl A. Head.

 Looking for: Captivating writing across crime and suspense, both commercial and literary—and from all voices, especially authors who are using the genre to explore contemporary issues—but through story, not sermons.
-In addition to twisty, dark novels of crime and suspense; mystery/horror crossovers, cozies with a bit of an edge, espionage and high concept thrillers; she is eager to work with writers whose work engages the reader on an emotional level; ie, a story that sticks with you.
+In addition to twisty, dark novels of crime and suspense; mystery/horror crossovers, espionage and high concept thrillers, she is eager to work with writers whose work engages the reader on an emotional level; i.e., a story that sticks with you and can make for excellent book club discussions.

-Not looking for: Traditional military thrillers; traditional cozies (see above); organized crime novels a la ‘mob’ novels, or technothrillers/biotech thrillers that are so centered on the technology aspect, they might date quickly.
+Not looking for: Traditional military thrillers; traditional cozies; organized crime novels a la ‘mob’ novels, or technothrillers/biotech thrillers that are so centered on the technology aspect, they might date quickly.

 Agent